matfish2/vue-stripe/README.md

 </form>
 ```

-The `product` object should match at least the bare minimum stripe requirement.
+The `product` object should match at least the bare minimum required by Stripe.
 E.g:

 ```js
 {